What is Headphone Impedance? [Definitive Guide]

 300/8 = 37.5 Ohms

 So the output impedance of your amp/DAC should not be greater than 37.5 ohms when driving the 600.
 A popular option for the HD600 is the Schiit Magni/Modi combo.
 The Magni has an output impedance of less than 0.1 Ohm.
 This is the reason that it’s such a versatile amp.
 Remember what we said about a perfect source?
 As close to zero as possible.
-How to choose a headphone amp!

-If you have a source with a high output impedance, it’s more likely there will be a discrepancy in the way your headphones receive the sound.
+If you have a source with a high output impedance, it’s more likely that there will be a discrepancy in the way your headphones receive the sound.
 This can manifest erratically depending on the headphone.

-A good rule of thumb is to try and match high impedance headphones with high output impedance sources if possible.
+A good rule of thumb is to try to match high impedance headphones with high output impedance sources if possible.
 An example would be an old receiver.
 The way your [high impedance] headphones sound through it can vary greatly depending on the model of the receiver in question.

 The greater the output impedance, the more likely the bass response will be affected in a negative way.
 For instance, if the bass frequency was meant to sound tight and controlled with impact, it may actually sound muddy and/or boomy/bloomy (less controlled).